ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/tender-listing-after-patch.http
    :code:

-Procuring entity can not change tender if there are less than 7 days (working-days, saturday and sunday we don't count) before tenderPeriod ends.
+Procuring entity can not change tender if there are less than 7 days before tenderPeriod ends.
 Changes will not be accepted by API.

 .. include:: tutorial/update-tender-after-enqiery.http
    :code: